Understanding Software Quality Assurance in Software Engineering

 The SQA plan prevents reworking predefined processes or roles and enables your business to deliver a quality product.
 SQA execution involves processes, such as:

-- Performing multi-testing to and test product from all possible angles.
+• Performing multi-testing to test the product from all possible angles.

-- Evaluating product to ensure it meets customers’ demands and Monitoring process against pre-documented activities
+• Evaluating the product to ensure it meets customers’ demands and monitoring the process against pre-documented activities.

-- Validating the change requests, evaluating the nature of change, and controlling its effect.
+• Validating the change requests, evaluating the nature of the change, and controlling its effect.

 Approaches to SQA